 Who Is Smith Optics?

-Over the last 50 years, Smiths has only been improving their eyewear through new and better technologies and better frame styles too.
+Over the last 50 years, Smith has only improved their eyewear through new and better technologies and better frame styles.
 The company focuses on outdoor sports and makes awesome sunglasses for surfers, skiers, bikers, and fishermen.

 Smith Basecamp Design Features